LogtalkDotOrg/logtalk3/tools/issue_creator/NOTES.md

 The `logtalk_tester` script **must** be called from a git repo directory or one of its sub-directories, which is a common setup in CI/CD pipelines.
-Moreover, prior to running the tests, the CLI must be used to authenticate and login to the server where the bug report issues will be created:
+Moreover, prior to running the tests, the CLI must be used, if required, to authenticate and login to the server where the bug report issues will be created:

 - GitHub: `gh auth login --hostname <string> --with-token < token.txt`
 - GitLab: `glab auth login --hostname <string> --token <string>`

 The access token must ensure the necessary scopes that allow bug reports to be created.
 See the CLIs documentation for details.
 Typically, the `auth` command is called from the CI/CD pipeline definition scripts.
+However, depending on the CI/CD workflow, the authentication may be done implicitly.

 The bug reports are created using by default the label `bug` and assigned to the author of the latest commit of the git repo.
 The `-b` option can also be